 Under Barbara’s leadership, Stonestreet has increased the size of its racing stable, broodmare band and established the Stonestreet Training and Rehabilitation Center near Ocala, Florida, which allows Stonestreet to apply the same principles to the early training of its racehorses as it does to raising its young horses in Kentucky.
 An expanded international presence for the Racing Stable has brought graded stakes victories in eight countries, most recently Australia, France and the United Kingdom.

 The guiding focus of Stonestreet’s breeding program is to produce Thoroughbreds with strength, stamina, and class.
-And it has been successful in that endeavor: In 13 years of operation, the program has produced the winners of over 120 graded and listed stakes races.
-In 2018 Stonestreet sold 61 yearlings for $19,845,500, leading North American breeders’ by gross yearling sales receipts for the seventh time since 2007.
+And it has been successful in that endeavor: Since inception, the program has produced the winners of over 170 graded and listed stakes races.
+In 2021 Stonestreet sold 54 yearlings for $14, 375,500 leading North American breeders’ by gross yearling sales receipts for the tenth time since 2007.

 The farm’s long-term business model includes welcoming its retired fillies into its broodmare band and supporting its colts at stud.
 But Stonestreet is also committed to providing the horses that do not enter the breeding operation every opportunity to succeed in a second career.
 Stonestreet retirees complete the New Vocations program, with Stonestreet remaining financially accountable during the retraining process.